aumChauhan/MaterialUIKit/DOCUMENTATION.md

 ## Date Formatting

 The date picker includes a formatted representation of the selected date.
 The `formattedMUIDate` method is used to format the date as "E, MMM d".
 The formatting can be customized as needed.

-Feel free to integrate this Material Design-style date picker into your SwiftUI app to provide an enhanced and consistent user experience for date selection.

 </details>